East Coast

 Stax Records Issac Hayes

-See the 1972 Cadillac Eldorado at Stax Museum of American Soul Music.
+See the 1972 Cadillac Eldorado at the Stax Museum of American Soul Music.
 Credit: Catherine Parker

-The music home of artists like Issac Hayes, Otis Redding and Booker T and the M.G.s, Stax Records crafted the sound of soul.
-This facility is located where the original Stax Records headquarters was located and part of the Soulsville complex that includes a charter school so it’s one of the best places for music in Memphis with teens .
+The music home of artists like Issac Hayes, Otis Redding and Booker T. and the M.G.s, Stax Records crafted the sound of soul.
+This facility is located where the original Stax Records headquarters was located and part of the Soulsville complex which includes a charter school so it’s one of the top things to do in Memphis with kids.

-With a collection of costumes, memorabilia along with Stax Records music, learn how shared experiences shaped the sound of soul.
-With influences from gospel to western swing to country music, musicians created and crafted a new sound at Stax Records in the 60s.
+With a collection of costumes and memorabilia, along with Stax Records music, learn how shared experiences shaped the sound of soul.
+Influences ranged from gospel to Western swing to country music, and musicians created and crafted a new sound at Stax Records in the 1960s.

 Dive deep into its archival displays and learn how Elvis recorded at Stax in 1973.
 Then take in other Stax artists, like The Staple Singers or Carla Thomas.
-And don’t miss the Issac Hayes custom 1972 Cadillac Eldorado with 24-carat exterior trim that rotates.
+And don’t miss the rotating Issac Hayes custom 1972 Cadillac Eldorado with 24-carat exterior trim.

 Sun Studios

-Tour Sun Studios for one of better guided tours in Memphis.
+Tour Sun Studios for one of the better-guided tours in Memphis.
 Credit: Catherine Parker

-This unassuming studio opened in 1950 by the legendary producer Sam Phillips.
+The legendary producer Sam Phillips opened this unassuming studio in 1950.
 Inside find the recording studio where giants like Johnny Cash and Elvis Presley recorded their albums.
 It’s an iconic destination for music fans and the birthplace of Rock N’ Roll.
 It’s also a National Historic Landmark.

-It all started with the first rock n’ rock album Rocket 88 by Jackie Brenton and his Delta Cats with Ike Turner on keyboards.
-Then called the Memphis Recording Service, the studio become Sun Studios soon after.
+It all started with the first rock’ n’ roll album, Rocket 88, by Jackie Brenton and his Delta Cats, with Ike Turner on keyboards.
+The studio was then called the Memphis Recording Service, and soon after, it became Sun Studios.

 A list of who’s who have recorded at Sun, including BB King, Carl Perkins, Roy Orbison and Jerry Lee Lewis.
 The tour guides explain the history of the recording studio along with the equipment and the process of recording music.